MartinPawel/CounterfactualDistanceAttack/README.md

-# On the Privavcy Risks of Algorithmic Recourse
+# On the Privacy Risks of Algorithmic Recourse
 ###
 As predictive models are increasingly being employed to make consequential decisions, there is a growing emphasis on developing techniques that can provide algorithmic recourse to affected